All students in the PrePhysician Assistant Program must declare a primary major.

 |First Year||Second Year||Third Year|

-- The courses listed above satisfy the courses required for admission by the great majority of American physician assistant schools, including Albany Medical College.
+- The courses listed above satisfy the prerequisites required by the majority of physician assistant schools.

 - Additional advanced courses in Biology, Chemistry, and Physics are recommended but not required.

 - 32% of SUNY Oneonta PrePhysician Assistant students matriculate into a PA program after graduation (CASPA data, 2012-2015 matriculants).